mattehalen/Scheduled-countdown/README.md

             * [POST] - admin\offsetReset

 # CHANGE LOG
+## Alpha V.0.0.16
-## Alpha V.0.0.15
+## Alpha V.0.0.15 [2021-06-10]
     1. [Back-End] - Added "Headers" for part of Console.log to see whats triggering the log.
-    2. [macOS] - entitlements.mas & entitlements.mas.inherit - ITSAppUsesNonExemptEncryption changed to false
+    2. -> REMOVED THIS ONE -> [macOS] - entitlements.mas & entitlements.mas.inherit - ITSAppUsesNonExemptEncryption changed to false
     3. [iOS] - APN - options-production changed to true
     4. [iOS] - APN - Now reads from the db-ios-tokens.json file and uses those inside the deviceTokens var.
     OBS !! when reciving token from iOS device.
 Sometime the Token ends with a ")".
 This make the token not work.
 Needs to remove the ")" in the token to get it to recive Push Notificatiions.